ccromperla/EDA_BadBunny/README.md

 ### Which Got me thinking about MIA (feat.
 Drake)...
 Looking at MIA (feat.
 Drake) rank averages and it turns out this song acted as BadBunny's crossover hit.<br>
 This paticular viz was created in Tableau Public and you can explore it more by [clicking here.](https://public.tableau.com/app/profile/catharine.romero/viz/EDA_BADBUNNY/Dashboard2)<br>
-The blue line in the middle is MIA (feat.Drake) and what follows the orange is Vete, which led up to the release of BadBunny's YHLQMDLG.
+The blue line in the middle is MIA (feat.Drake) and what follows in orange is Vete, which led up to the release of BadBunny's YHLQMDLG.
 Globally, MIA (feat.
-Drake) seems to haveacted as the single that introduced listeners to him and as a result, globally, there was greater interest in BadBunny and his music.
-I hate to give Champagne Papi any credit, but it seems the feature helped launch BadBunny as a global artist.
-Although, it seems that BadBunny no longer needs Drake to see the level of success, per Yonaguni's performance.
+Drake) seems to have acted as the single that introduced BadBunny to a global audience.
+Prior to the songs release most BadBunny songs didn't feature the Top200.
+However, Drakes wider audience could have introduced more listners to BadBunny and BadBunny was able to retain that new audience.
+BadBunny no longers needs features to get his songs featured as on the list, per Yonaguni's global success.
 ![Tableau Graph](plots/global_avg_songs.png)
 ## Thank you!
 ![BadBunny& Drake](images/badbunny_drake.jpg)